-Between what you hear on TV and read in the news, eating right can seem like a real challenge.
+Between what you hear on TV and read in the news, eating well can seem like a real challenge.
 But it doesn't have to be.
-A registered dietitian, or RD, or registered dietitian nutritionist, or RDN, will partner with you to develop a safe and realistic eating plan that you can stick with for the long haul.
+A registered dietitian, or RD, also known as a registered dietitian nutritionist, or RDN, will partner with you to develop a safe and realistic eating plan that you can stick with for the long haul.
 To guide and motivate you, an RD or RDN will use creative and out-of-the-box strategies to help with meal planning, grocery shopping and mindful eating.

 Anyone can call themselves a nutritionist.
 But, only an RD or RDN has completed multiple layers of education and training established by the Accreditation Council for Education in Nutrition and Dietetics.
 All RDs or RDNs must:

 - Get a four-year degree which includes a specially designed, accredited nutrition curriculum.

 - Complete an extensive supervised program of practice at a health care facility, foodservice organization or community agency.

 - Pass a rigorous registration exam.